itfrombit/osx_handmade/README.md

 root directory of this repository.

-This repository works with Casey's source code from handmade_hero_092.
+This repository works with Casey's source code from handmade_hero_111.

-For better rendering performance, build the project in Release mode.
+EXTRA IMPORTANT: For better rendering performance, build the project in Release mode.

 You can also temporarily set the renderAtHalfSpeed flag in HandmadeView.mm to reduce the effective rendering rate to 30fps instead of the default 60fps.
+This is temporarily now the default until the renderer is optimized.

 Author
 ------